Jesse Ventura: Post-Navy

 Near the end of his Navy service, Ventura began to spend time with the "South Bay" chapter of the Mongols Motorcycle Club in San Diego.
 He would ride onto Naval Base Coronado on his Harley-Davidson wearing his Mongol "colors".
 According to Ventura, he was a "full-patch" member of the club and third-in-command of his chapter, but never had any problems with the authorities.
 His biker nickname was "Superman".
-In the fall of 1974, Ventura left the bike club to return to the Twin Cities.
+In 1974, Ventura left the bike club to return to the Twin Cities.
 Shortly after that, the Mongols entered into open warfare with their biker rivals, the Hells Angels.
-In November 2018, Ventura testified as an expert witness on behalf of the Mongols in a federal racketeering trial in Santa Ana, California, defending the club against the government's allegations characterizing the Mongols as a criminal enterprise.
+In 2018, Ventura testified as an expert witness on the Mongols' behalf in a federal racketeering trial in Santa Ana, California, defending the club against the government's characterization of the Mongols as a criminal enterprise.
 He testified that he remained an inactive member of the Mongols and called his time as an active member of the club's San Diego chapter "a stepping stone I needed to make the transition from military life back to civilian life.
 I owe them for being there for me when the rest of the world wasn't".

 Ventura attended North Hennepin Community College in Brooklyn Park, Minnesota, during the mid-1970s on the G.I.
 Bill.
 He was a bodyguard for The Rolling Stones and the Grateful Dead for a time before entering professional wrestling and adopting the wrestling name Jesse Ventura.